 Silence Rating: 39 dB | 3rd Rack: Yes, Adjustable | Dry System: Condensation Drying w/ AutoRelease™ Dry and Fan Assist | Cleaning System: AquaBlast Linear Wash System with Zone Booster | Interior: Full Stainless Steel | Wi-Fi: Yes

-DW80R9950US brings us AquaBlast™ and ZoneBooster™ technologies along with super silent operation at 39 dB.
+DW80R9950US brings us AquaBlast™ and ZoneBooster™ technologies (we will explain these two technologies in detail below) along with super silent operation at 39 dB.
 Packs many unique features such as a WiFi enabled monitor.

 And the "Ugly"